-It just goes to show that wherever you’ve landed, getting a cab may not be as straightforward as you imagine, even if you’re a pro hailing from a big city.
+It just goes to show that wherever you’ve landed, getting a cab may not be as straightforward as you imagine.
 Here are some surprising ways that locals flag down taxis in destinations around the world.

 Point to the ground